-DRT is a carrier neutral data center provider that offers colocation services all across the World.
+DRT is a carrier neutral data center provider that offers LA colocation prices and services all across the World.
 In Los Angeles, they offer carrier neutral colocation at 600 West 7th.
 Street and at 2260 East El Segundo Blvd.

 This company offers quality colocation facilities that include a fantastic staff that can provide you with help for your questions and help with your equipment.
 The onsite technicians can act as your hands at the site, so you do not have to come in to maintain the server.
 The company takes security very seriously as well, and they work hard to make sure that your equipment and data are always safe in the virtual world as well as in the physical world.